 Alan's Wife was published anonymously with William Archer writing an overlong introduction that either disguised the adaptors or passed on the mis-information he had from Robins.
 Later attributions credit Bell and Robins.
 Archer was so offended by A. B. Walkley's review that he spends much of the introduction disproving the charges that the production tended towards sensationalism in revealing a bloody corpse at the end of the first scene and the smothered child at the end of the second.
 Even as he claims, with evidence, that Walker hallucinated the visual evidence from his over emotional response, he argues for a superior form of tragedy that stresses realism.

-Later analyses by Wiley and Diamond recenter the debate about the play around feminist issues.
+Later analyses by Wiley, Diamond, and Kelly recenter the debate about the play around feminist issues.

 It should be noted that Diamond misrepresents the chronology of Robins publishing anonymous and pseudonymous fiction.
 Before this play she had only published one essay about touring in America, under her own name, "Across America."
 Her first two stories were published without an author ascribed, and later than this play (See "A Lucky Sixpence," Dedicated to John Huntley") and her pseudonym "C. E. Raimond," not C. Raimond, was first attached to George Mandeville's Husband, all 1894.
 Archer's preface, available in the openlibrary edition, should be consulted to clarify just how he (mis)represented the way Robins presented the "anonymous" adaptation to him.

 Wiley in her footnotes cites two sources that indicate that Bell and Robins' authorship was not revealed for thirty years.
+These are first identified in Marcus.
 In Robins' Theatre and Friendship (1932), she hints that James knew something but that it was important to keep him in the dark.
 She also details a banquet for J.T.
-Grein at which Lady Bell rose to thank Grien for giving the anonymous play a hearing and to announce that 'We wrote "Alan's Wife"' (Theatre and Friendship 119-10).
+Grein at which Lady Bell rose to thank Grein for giving the anonymous play a hearing and to announce that 'We wrote "Alan's Wife"' (Theatre and Friendship 119-10).

 Neither Wiley's nor Diamond's study, in my opinion, gets at the sustained dialogue in the text, scene three, that represents Jean's voluntary mute responses.
 Diamond asks, "Any competent performer can mime a "vacant" stare, but how does one represent somatically a declarative sentence ("I can tell him nothing")? (p.
 86).
 Wiley, whose study cites Diamond's as they both reference theories of Kristeva, characterizes the sustained silences that the text scripts, but concludes that "during her silence the mirror of naturalism cracks and Robins as Jean reverts back to Robins as performer" (p.
 445).
 In fact, the existence of the contemporaneous text shows that Robins and Bell anticipate the modernist technique that is generally attributed to Eugene O'Neill in Strange Interlude.
 One can imagine a revival in which an intimate, whispered, voiceover clarifies the character's unspoken but felt remarks.